CURRICULUM

 Iwasaki Hitoshi,

-Osaki Yoshinori
+Osaki Yoshinori,

 [Class schedule]

-0BTX111 Biochemistry and Molecular Biology 1 1.0 1 SprAB Mon1 4F204 Fukuda Aya,
+0BTX111 Biochemistry and Molecular Biology 1 1.0 1 SprAB Mon1 Fukuda Aya,

 Irie Kenji,